espena/mkres/README.md

 There'a docker-compose.yml file for you to adapt to your needs.

 ## Install
 Run sudo make install.
-The script will be copied to your users home/bin directory.
+The script will be copied to your /usr/local/bin directory.

 ## How to use
 If you have a SQL file called research.sql, then run "makeres research".
 If all is good, the file